MIKE BEGG

 Prompt 2: Bullet Points (The Objection-Handling Version)

-This is the highest-leverage listing prompt I use.
+This is the highest-leverage amazon listing prompt in the set.
 It combines keyword integration with direct objection handling from competitor reviews.

 Step 1: Mine one-star reviews.